Adding Reconfiguration to Zielonka's Asynchronous Automata

-Finally, we show that this extra cost is unavoidable.
+We then show that this sharing is, in general, unavoidable.
 We suggest a language that can be recognized by reconfigurable asynchronous automata but for which any equivalent fixed asynchronous automaton has the pitfall described above.
-In this language, using reconfigurable communication agents actively connect and disconnect from channels and keep themselves informed only about crucial information.
-Throughout, agents are connected to a very small number of channels that is independent of system size.
+In this language, using reconfigurable communication, processes actively connect and disconnect from channels and keep themselves informed only about crucial information.
+Throughout, processes are connected to a very small number of channels that is independent of system size.
 However, some (changing) channels are used for coordination of how to connect and disconnect from the other channels.
-We show that for Zielonka automata to recognize the same language some agents must be connected to the full set of channels and be informed of everything.
-What's more, every agent that is not connected to the full set of channels can be made trivial by accepting unconditionally all possible communication on channels that they are connected to.
-Thus, the only possible translation from reconfigurable communication to fixed communication is by making agents constantly connected to all channels that they might need at some point.
-We give two versions of this construction with slightly different properties with the essential difference being the distance to ``trivializability'' being shorter if we add one more channel for coordination.
+We show that for asynchronous automata to recognize the same language, some processes must be connected to the full set of channels and be informed of everything.
+What's more, every process that is not connected to the full set of channels can be made trivial by accepting unconditionally all possible communication on channels that they are connected to.
+We also show that the system contains a subsystem performing the same computation in which the processes that are not fully connected are completely trivial: the system does not need them at all to perform exactly the same computation.

 The rest of the paper is organized as follows.
-In Section~\ref{sec:defs} we recall the definition of Zielonka automata and give the definition of the simplified channeled transition systems.
-In Section~\ref{sec:translations} we give the translations between the models and show that the data of channeled transition systems correspond to the global transitions of Zielonka automata.
-We then show in Section~\ref{sec:lower bound} that in every translation that removes the reconfigurability all agents either know everything or are trivial, in Section~\ref{sec:cost} introduces a discussion on the cost of communication and gives an alternative construction.
+In Section~\ref{sec:defs} we recall the definition of Zielonka's asynchronous automata (AA) and give the definition of reconfigurable asynchronous automata (RAA).
+In Section~\ref{sec:translations} we give the translations between the models and show that the data of reconfigurable asynchronous automata correspond to the global transitions of fixed asynchronous automata.
+We then show in Section~\ref{sec:lower bound} that in every translation that removes the reconfigurability, all processes either know everything or are trivial.
+Section~\ref{sec:cost} introduces a discussion on the cost of communication and gives an alternative construction.
 Finally, we conclude and discuss our results in Section~\ref{sec:conc}.

 The paper extends our earlier publication in GandALF 2024 \cite{lehaut2023adding}.
 We extend the results by introducing a measure for the cost of communications, analyzing the cost of communication in the different models, and introducing an alternative construction of an RAA that challenges AA, and showing that it changes the balance in the trade-off between passive and active communication.